core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The phantom registration request MUST be protected with Group OSCORE, using the group mode of Group OSCORE (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}).

-An exception is the case discussed in {{deterministic-phantom-Request}}, where the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}} and the protected phantom request is computed using the pairwise mode of Group OSCORE (see {{Section 3 of I-D.ietf-core-cacheable-oscore}}).
+An exception is the case discussed in {{deterministic-phantom-Request}}, where the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}} and the protected phantom request is computed using the pairwise mode of Group OSCORE.

 In accordance with the group mode of Group OSCORE, the server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}} by using its own Sender Context, i.e., like if it was the actual sender.
 As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group and hence updates it to SN* = (SN + 1).